Source London: Backing and funding

+In April 2009, the Mayor of London, Boris Johnson announced an ambition to install 25,000 electric vehicle charging points.
+On 6 November 2010, Johnson, announced the establishment of a network of electric vehicle charging points.

-First announced in November 2010 and launched on 27 May 2011 by London Mayor Boris Johnson, it is the first citywide network in London It initially provided 150 charging points across the capital with plans to expand coverage to 1,300 charging points by 2013.
-In 2019, 850 charging points were available with a further 2,000 planned for installation by 2020.
+The network was launched on 27 May 2011.
+It was the first citywide network in London It initially provided 150 charging points across the capital, increasing the total number of charging points from 250 to 400.
+At the time of the initial launch, there were plans to expand coverage to 1,300 charging points by 2013.
+In 2018, 850 charging points were available with a further 180 planned for installation by 2019.
+In 2020, 1,600 charging points were available.

 Source London was originally a Transport for London-led consortium of public and private sector organizations.
-The IT infrastructure was developed by Siemens and the network is partly funded by Scottish and Southern Energy and National Car Parks.
+The IT infrastructure was developed by Siemens.
+The network is partly funded by Scottish and Southern Energy and National Car Parks.
 Other organisations involved include Heathrow Airport, Gatwick Airport, Asda, Capital Shopping Centres, Sainsbury's, IKEA, Whittington Hospital, Enterprise Rent-a-Car and London Underground.
 The Department for Transport provided £9.3 million 50% match funding for the development of the network's infrastructure.
-The subscription fee for the scheme was originally an annual flat-rate £10 per vehicle, with no per-charge fees.
+The subscription fee for the scheme was originally an annual flat-rate £100 per vehicle, without any additional fees.
+By 2021, the network had changed to a mode of charging roughly £40 for a full charge, with three boroughs having a higher fee than the other boroughs.

-Bolloré's IER subsidiary took over the management of the Source London charging network from Transport for London, since 1 September 2014.
+Bolloré's IER subsidiary took over the management of the Source London charging network from Transport for London in 2014.
 Most of the actual charge points are still owned by the boroughs and business owners, and it is still their responsibility to fix faults.
 In January 2021, the majority shareholder changed from Bolloré's IER subsidiary to Total UK Limited.

-The expansion of the network will be achieved, in part, by integrating existing charging points previously operated independently by London Borough councils.
-At launch, 11 boroughs had installed or were planning to install Source London charging points, or were intending to upgrade their own charging points for integration into the network.
-Ten other boroughs had committed to the network.
+Source London planned for its expansion to be achieved, in part, by integrating existing charging points previously operated independently by London Borough councils.
+By September 2011 13 boroughs had joined the scheme.
+By 2016, 16 boroughs had joined the scheme.

-Source London is working with the Department for Transport's Office for Low Emission Vehicles and cities in the UK with the aim of developing a national charging point network.
+Source London received funding from the Department for Transport's Office for Low Emission Vehicles with the aim of developing a national charging point network.

 Maintenance

-In 2014 it was reported that Source London's network, formed by taking on operational responsibility for various borough's chargepoints, had problems with chargepoints being out of action.
-Source London says it has been working with individual boroughs to take full ownership and responsibility of the existing charging infrastructure, and has so far agreed with London Boroughs of Barnet, Brent, Bromley, Camden, Greenwich, Hackney, Hammersmith and Fulham, Hounslow, Islington, Kensington and Chelsea, Merton, Richmond, Southwark, Sutton, Wandsworth, Westminster, and with TfL.
+In 2014 it was reported that Source London's network, formed by taking on operational responsibility for various borough's charging points, had problems with chargepoints being out of action.
+In 2015, Source London sought to take over control of maintenance of the network from the individual boroughs.